iStock

 Smart home hub

 The smart home hub felt forgotten in 2019.
-Where we previously recommended the Wink 2 to anyone who didn't want a smart speaker with a voice assistant, the company has been out of stock for months.
+We previously recommended the Wink 2 to anyone who didn't want a smart speaker with a voice assistant, but the company has been out of stock for months.

 Instead, the Samsung SmartThings is a solid choice, and so too is the Apple TV 4K if you want to go down the Apple HomeKit route.
-But, for 2020 we suggest you wait on buying a new hub.
+But, for 2020, we suggest you wait until you buy a new hub.
 (Check out The GearBrain, our smart home compatibility checker to see the other compatible products that work with Samsung SmartThings.)

-A great new option might come along to replace the Wink 2, but we think it's more likely that smart speakers and displays will take the place of dedicated hubs.
-Those unsure about bringing an always-listening voice assistant into their home might not have much choice.
+A great new option might replace the Wink 2, but we think smart speakers and displays will likely replace dedicated hubs.
+Those unsure about bringing an always-listening voice assistant into their homes might not have much choice.

 Smart speakers and smart displays

-In brighter news, the smart speaker and display markets are booming, with more choice than ever.
-Given the last couple of years, it's unlikely we will see any new smart speakers coming to market.
+In brighter news, the smart speaker and display markets are booming, with more choices than ever.
+However, given the last couple of years, we will unlikely see any new smart speakers come to market.
 In 2021, Amazon announced new Echo speakers and displays at its annual hardware event last year.
-Google also revealed new smart home devices in 2020 which are still good smart speakers or displays.
+Google also revealed new smart home devices in 202,0, which are still good smart speakers or displays.

-The good features for these devices is that most of their computing is done online, so an old Echo Dot or Google Home has the same intelligence as the latest model — at least for now.
+One of these devices' good features is that most of their computing is done online, so an old Echo Dot or Google Home has the same intelligence as the latest model—at least for now.

-The original Google Home is rather old, having not received an update since it launched in 2017.
-Google Nest did shift the Google Home line entirely to Nest branded line in 2020.
+The original Google Home is rather old, having not received an update since its launch in 2017.
+However, Google Nest did shift the Google Home line entirely to a Nest-branded line in 2020.
 So, it might be worth picking up a Nest Hub 2nd Gen or Nest Hub Max for all your Google Assistant needs.

-The Google Nest Mini and Amazon Echo Dot are still safe to buy, and we can't see either company replacing its smart displays with major upgrades any time soon.
+The Google Nest Mini and Amazon Echo Dot are still safe to buy, and neither company will soon replace its smart displays with major upgrades.
 So go ahead, reach for that credit card.

 Lighting

-In 2019, Ikea continued its cut-price pressure on more established smart lighting brands like Philips Hue.
-For now, Hue still offers the largest range (for both indoors and out) but prices remain high and the fundamental technology hasn't changed since the new Hue bridge arrived in 2015.
+In 2019, Ikea continued to put pressure on more established smart lighting brands like Philips Hue by cutting prices.
+For now, Hue still offers the largest range (for both indoors and outdoors), but prices remain high, and the fundamental technology hasn't changed since the new Hue bridge arrived in 2015.

 It is very unlikely that any smart lighting company will roll out such a major update that older bulbs will become useless overnight, so you'll be safe to keep buying into your preferred ecosystem in 2022.
 But if you are yet to get into smart lighting, we suggest you check out Ikea.

-Ikea now has not only smart LED bulbs, but offers LED panels, smart lighting kits, smart integrated lightiing systems and under the counter lighting.
-All of these new smart lighting are fashionable indoor fitting worth a look.
-If not, you are free to pick whichever system you prefer, and whichever fits suits your budget.
+Ikea now has smart LED bulbs and offers LED panels, smart lighting kits, smart integrated lighting systems, and under-the-counter lighting.
+All of these new smart lighting are fashionable indoor fittings worth a look.
+If not, you are free to pick whichever system you prefer and whichever fits suits your budget.
 (Check out The GearBrain, our smart home compatibility checker to see the other compatible products that work with Philips Hue smart lights.)

 Smart plugs and switches